graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <!--
 - Before we talk about logging, let me introduce Hive Logger
-- It's our modern logging solution designed to run everywhere JavaScript does
+- It's our modern logging solution designed to run everywhere JavaScript does,
 - No more lock-in to Node or any other platform.
+- Built for performance with lazy evaluation of log messages,
 - The key improvement the logger carries to Hive Gateway version 2, is that
 - every log entry automatically gets tagged with the request ID.
 - This means you can filter your logs by a specific request and see its entire journey
-- It's built for performance with lazy evaluation of log messages
-- Oh and, you can cusotomize the underlying writer plug in your favorite logging library like Pino or Winston,
+- Oh and, you can cusotomize the underlying writer
+- plug in your favorite logging library like Pino or Winston,
 - Or output JSON?
 Or you can simply write to a file - it's up to you.
 -->